shivam2202/apache-pulsar-demo/README.md

 # Simple Consumer/Producer Example

-This example demonstrates how to send and recieve message topic.
+This example demonstrates how to send and recieve message topic with default values.
+For java client details refer to [documentation](https://pulsar.apache.org/docs/en/client-libraries-java/)

 ## Prerequisites